-- The Design-Builder began working to resolve comments from City of Richmond on the Non-Stormwater Discharge Permit application. - Reviewed and provided comments on the Design-Builder's revised Construction Environmental Management Plan. - Reviewed the Design-Builder's monthly and weekly environmental reports. - Reviewed the surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor.
+- Reviewed the Design-Builder's monthly and weekly environmental reports. - Reviewed the surface water quality monitoring data from the Design-Builder and the Independent Environmental Monitor. - Coordinated with the Design-Builder for Water Sustainability Act (WSA) Sec.
+11 approval amendment and extension.